gouthr/interview/src/studyMaterial/SystemDesign.md

 2. Users can read other user's feed whom they follow

 Data model:
-User and Feed objects
+-User and Feed objects
-Relation between users - one user following other user Relation between users and feeds - every feed has a owner user
+-Relation between users - one user following other user -Relation between users and feeds - every feed has a owner user

 Server feed:
-List tweets from users they follow with the most recent at the top.
+-List tweets from users they follow with the most recent at the top.
 Don't have to list all the tweets.
 Say top 20 at a time - Pagination.
 The feed could be ranked based on time or other personal traits like user's common interests.
 Tweets from users from the same location.
 Tweets from users with most common friends.
 Tweets from famous celebrities followed by the user.